Hammerill/uMario_Vita/README.md

-# uMario_Vita
+# uMario Vita
 uMario C++/SDL2 Game by Łukasz Jakowski

-Port to PS Vita by Kirill Petrov aka Hammerill
+Port to PS Vita by Cyril Petrov aka Hammerill

 !!!
 NOT FINISHED, CAN'T BUILD AND RUN ON VITA RIGHT NOW !!!